Purple Aster: A Bloom of Grace, Wisdom, and Healing

 Floral Essential Oils

-I have never been a huge floral fan, but these are all growing on me more and more.
-Interesting that the primary benefit of all florals is calming and soothing, so maybe that explains it.
-Florals are calming for skin, joints and mood.
-Sounds like a perfect solution for many things, right?
+I have never been a huge floral essential oil fan.
+Somehow the essential oils in this category are growing on me more and more.
+It is interesting that the primary benefit of all floral essential oils are calming and soothing, so maybe that explains it.

-Clary Sage, GeraniumHelichrysumLavenderRoman Chamomile, and Ylang Ylang are all considered the doTERRA floral oils.
+Clary Sage, GeraniumHelichrysumLavenderRoman Chamomile, and Ylang Ylang are all considered some of the doTERRA floral oils.
 Frequently used in perfumes, these oils come from the flower of their plant of origin, whether it be an herb or tree.
 This is with the exception of Geranium that comes from the flower as well as the rest of the plant.

 The common properties that the floral oils share include emotional benefits as well as benefits to the skin and hair.
 Lavender, Ylang Ylang, and Clary Sage have calming properties when you need stress-relief.
 To smooth or improve the appearance of skin, all you need is Geranium, Helichrysum, or Roman Chamomile.
 Clary Sage, Geranium, Roman Chamomile, or Ylang Ylang can all be added shampoo or conditioner (or massaged directly onto your scalp) to give your hair and scalp a healthy appearance.